mangakoji/TM1638_LED_KEY_DRV/README.md

 Distributed under the [MIT License][mit].
 [MIT]: http://www.opensource.org/licenses/mit-license.php

-As a possibility, FUNY_CK_DIVIDER part is conflict any one's PAT.
+As a possibility, SUBREG_TIM_DIV part is conflict any one's PAT.
 I dosen't study PAT.
 But even if nobody held PAT, I don'd claim PAT. and you can use this for known example.